DataDog/hiring-engineers/answers.md

 These are exactly the tags shown in the host details above.

-_What are tags good for actually?_ They really come in handy once you have a sizable collection of hosts and apps/services from dozens of teams in different locations (think region/availabilty zones).
-Tags help you to _categorize_ your artefacts and help you to find them easier in Datadog and to _slice and dice_ your graph queries.
+_What are tags good for actually?_ They really come in handy once you have a sizable collection of hosts and apps/services from different locations (think region/availabilty zones) and dozens of teams.
+Tags help you to _categorize_ your artefacts and find them again in Datadog and to _slice and dice_ your graph queries.
-Here is [more about it](https://docs.datadoghq.com/getting_started/tagging/) but the basic recommendation is: tags are cheap, so use them freely (without going over board: each tag should have a precise meaning within your company).
+Here is [more about it](https://docs.datadoghq.com/getting_started/tagging/) but the basic recommendation is: tags are cheap, so use them freely (without going over board: each tag should have a fairly precise meaning within your company).

 ### Integrations

 Coming back to the host map (detail) view above with the host hexagon in the bottom left corner.
-You can see more details about the apps running on the host by clicking on one of the rectangles depicted them in the hexagon in the bottom left corner.
+You can see more details about the apps running in the virtual machine by clicking on one of the rectangles depicted in the hexagon in the bottom left corner.

 E.g. details of the postgres server:

 ![postgres details](imgs/postgres_details.png)

-Datadog shows 10 postgres metrics graphs in the details pane ... but how?
+Datadog shows 14 postgres metrics graphs in the details pane ... but how did it get this data?

-Technically the agent running on the host needs to get access to the software it wants to monitor, which is done by [_integrating_](https://docs.datadoghq.com/getting_started/integrations/) it.
+Technically the agent running in the virtual machine needs to get access to the software it wants to monitor, which is done by [_integrating_](https://docs.datadoghq.com/getting_started/integrations/) it.
 This process is specific to the target software, but luckily Datadog currently supports more than 400 of those and describes how to integrate them in detail.
 (And if you happen to want to integrate an hitherto unsupported one it describes in detail [how to do that](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=configurationfile) as well!
-So you are covered pretty well).
+So you are covered pretty well either way).

 Let's look at our use case: head to _Integrations/Integrations_ and search for `postgres`: